dujiepeng/flutter_chat_callkit/README.md

 The callee needs to choose whether to answer or reject the call:

-- To answer a call, call the `ChatCallKitCallManager.initRTC` method first and then the `answer` method.
+- To answer a call, call the `ChatCallKitManager.initRTC` method first and then the `answer` method.

 In a one-to-one call, both the caller and callee receive the `onAnswer` event.
 In a group call, the new user that joins the call receives the `onUserJoined` event and other users in the call receive the `onJoinedChannel` event.

 ```
-await ChatCallKitCallManager.initRTC();
+await ChatCallKitManager.initRTC();
 try {
   // callId: The call ID which can be obtained from the onReceiveCall callback.
-  await ChatCallKitCallManager.answer(callId);
+  await ChatCallKitManager.answer(callId);
 } on ChatCallKitError catch (e) {
   ...
 }
 ```

-- To reject the call, call the `ChatCallKitCallManager.releaseRTC` method:
+- To reject the call, call the `ChatCallKitManager.releaseRTC` method:

 For a one-to-one call, the caller receives the `onError` event.
 For a group call, other users than the callee receive the `onUserRemoved` event.

 ```
 try {
   // callId: The call ID which can be obtained via the `onReceiveCall` callback.
-  await ChatCallKitCallManager.hangup(callId);
+  await ChatCallKitManager.hangup(callId);
 } on ChatCallKitError catch (e) {
   ...
 }
-await ChatCallKitCallManager.releaseRTC();
+await ChatCallKitManager.releaseRTC();
 ```

 ### End the call

 A one-to-one call ends as soon as one of the two users hangs up, while a group call ends only after the local user hangs up.

-For a one-to-one call, either the caller or callee can call the `ChatCallKitCallManager.releaseRTC` method to end the call.
+For a one-to-one call, either the caller or callee can call the `ChatCallKitManager.releaseRTC` method to end the call.
 When one party ends the call, the other party receives the `onCallEnd` event.

-For a group call, when a user calls the `ChatCallKitCallManager.releaseRTC` method to leave a call, other users in the call receive the `onUserLeaved` event.
+For a group call, when a user calls the `ChatCallKitManager.releaseRTC` method to leave a call, other users in the call receive the `onUserLeaved` event.

 ## Next steps

 ### Turn on or off the speaker

-You can call the `ChatCallKitCallManager.speakerOn` or `ChatCallKitCallManager.speakerOff` method to turn on or turn off the speaker during a call.
+You can call the `ChatCallKitManager.speakerOn` or `ChatCallKitManager.speakerOff` method to turn on or turn off the speaker during a call.

 ```
-await ChatCallKitCallManager.speakerOn();
+await ChatCallKitManager.speakerOn();
-await ChatCallKitCallManager.speakerOff();
+await ChatCallKitManager.speakerOff();
 ```

 ### Mute or unmute the microphone

-You can call the `ChatCallKitCallManager.mute` or `ChatCallKitCallManager.unMute` method to mute or unmute the microphone during a call.
-When the microphone status changes, the peer user in the one-to-one call or other users in the group call receive the `ChatCallKitCallKitEventHandler.onUserMuteAudio` event.
+You can call the `ChatCallKitManager.mute` or `ChatCallKitManager.unMute` method to mute or unmute the microphone during a call.
+When the microphone status changes, the peer user in the one-to-one call or other users in the group call receive the `ChatCallKitEventHandler.onUserMuteAudio` event.

 ```
-await ChatCallKitCallManager.mute();
+await ChatCallKitManager.mute();
-await ChatCallKitCallManager.unMute();
+await ChatCallKitManager.unMute();
 ```

 ### Turn on or off the camera

-You can call the `ChatCallKitCallManager.cameraOn` or `ChatCallKitCallManager.cameraOff` method to turn on or turn off the camera.
-The peer user in the one-to-one call or other users in the group call receive the `ChatCallKitCallKitEventHandler.onUserMuteVideo` event.
+You can call the `ChatCallKitManager.cameraOn` or `ChatCallKitManager.cameraOff` method to turn on or turn off the camera.
+The peer user in the one-to-one call or other users in the group call receive the `ChatCallKitEventHandler.onUserMuteVideo` event.

 ```
-await ChatCallKitCallManager.cameraOn();
+await ChatCallKitManager.cameraOn();
-await ChatCallKitCallManager.cameraOff();
+await ChatCallKitManager.cameraOff();
 ```

 ### Switch the camera

-You can call the `ChatCallKitCallManager.switchCamera` method to switch the front and rear cameras.
+You can call the `ChatCallKitManager.switchCamera` method to switch the front and rear cameras.

 ```
-await ChatCallKitCallManager.switchCamera();
+await ChatCallKitManager.switchCamera();
 ```

 ### Get the local preview view

-When making a one-to-one video call or group call, you can call the `ChatCallKitCallManager.getLocalVideoView` method to obtain the local camera preview widget.
+When making a one-to-one video call or group call, you can call the `ChatCallKitManager.getLocalVideoView` method to obtain the local camera preview widget.

 ```
-Widget? localPreviewWidget = ChatCallKitCallManager.getLocalVideoView();
+Widget? localPreviewWidget = ChatCallKitManager.getLocalVideoView();
 ```

 ### Get the remote video view

-During a one-to-one video call or group call, if a user joins the call, you can call the `ChatCallKitCallManager.getRemoteVideoView` method to obtain the video widget of this user.
+During a one-to-one video call or group call, if a user joins the call, you can call the `ChatCallKitManager.getRemoteVideoView` method to obtain the video widget of this user.

 ```
 // agoraUid: The Agora RTF user ID of a user in the call.
-Widget? remoteVideoWidget = ChatCallKitCallManager.getRemoteVideoView(agoraUid);
+Widget? remoteVideoWidget = ChatCallKitManager.getRemoteVideoView(agoraUid);
 ```

 ### Delete the listener handler

-You can call the `ChatCallKitCallManager.removeEventListener` method to remove callbacks when the callkit is no longer needed.
+You can call the `ChatCallKitManager.removeEventListener` method to remove callbacks when the callkit is no longer needed.

 ```
-// UNIQUE_HANDLER_ID: The key that was set when you added ChatCallKitCallKitEventHandler.
+// UNIQUE_HANDLER_ID: The key that was set when you added ChatCallKitEventHandler.
-ChatCallKitCallManager.removeEventListener(UNIQUE_HANDLER_ID);
+ChatCallKitManager.removeEventListener(UNIQUE_HANDLER_ID);
 ```

 ## Push notifications